rukhsarfatma06/Amazon-Clone/README.md

 # Amazon-Clone
-Amazon Clone use HTML and CSS
+Amazon Clone using HTML and CSS